horaceyoung/Coursera-Stanford-Design-and-Analysis-of-Algorithm-I/README.md

-# Coursera_Stanford_Design-and-Analysis-of-Algorithm-I
-The self-organized study notes, insights and solutions to the assignments pertaining to the Coursera course Design and Analysis of Algorithm I by Stanford University
+# Coursera Stanford Design and Analysis of Algorithm I
+##Intruduction
+The purpose of this repository is to hold the notes that I generated during the process of learning the course, the solutions to the assignments after each subunit, and the python inplementation source code of the mentioned algorithms.
+I hope this repository can help ones who also fo llowed the same Coursera course find some insights and provoke communication.
+ ---
+ ##Arrangements